mrled/progfiguration/docs/src/user-reference/progfigsite/roles.rst

                 # we pass the homedir location directly.
                 self.localhost.users.add_service_account(self.username, self.username, home=self.homedir)

-            def results(self):
+            def calculations(self):
                 return {
-                    # The homedir is defined statically so it can be returned in results()
+                    # The homedir is defined statically so it can be returned in calculations()
                     "homedir": self.homedir,
                 }